Fan77Fan/HistNucleusSeg/README.md

 I am using random forest as my basic statistical model for the task.
-The problem thus is framed as a pixel-wise classification task, trying to differentiate whether a pixel is a nuclei or not, given a set of features on that pixel.
+The problem thus is framed as a pixel-wise classification task, trying to differentiate whether a pixel is a nuclei or not (denoted by $y$), given a set of features $X$ on that pixel.

 **Eq.1: y = f(X)**